ianmilliken/portfolio/content/work/marketplace_strategy_solutions/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>A starter pack of simple 'linecons' for MSS's most important B2B services, designed to compliment content and provide a quick a visual reference to their services.</p>
+  <p>A starter pack of simple line icons for MSS's most important B2B services, designed to compliment content and provide a quick a visual reference to their services.</p>
 </c-revealer>

 <c-revealer>